jasoncrevier/website/_posts/building-an-encrypted-remote-backup/2025-03-02-building-an-encrypted-remote-backup.md

 modified:
 categories:
 tags:
+  - pi
-  - orangepi
+  - encryption
   - LUKS
-  - Gnome
   - backup
+  - gnome
   - armbian
   - debian
   - tailscale
 ---
 # Why I built this
-I've been keeping a portable HDD at someone else's house as an off-site, emergency backup.
-I had an Orange Pi Zero 3 handy and wanted to see if I could rig something up to access the drive remotely.
+I've been keeping a portable hard drive (HDD) at someone else's house as an off-site, emergency backup.
+I had an [Orange Pi Zero 3](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-Zero-3.html) handy and wanted to see if I could rig something up to access the drive remotely.

 With this set up, I have a drive that:
 - lives off-site,
 - can be accessed remotely,
 - decrypts itself on boot,
-- and can be accessed over Tailscale.
+- and can be accessed over [Tailscale](https://tailscale.com/).

 # Create the encrypted drive
 In order to keep the content on the disk secure, the first thing you need is an HDD encrypted with LUKS.
 My favorite way to do that is to use the Gnome `disks` application to format the drive.